Insurance Agency Revenue Multiples: 2026 Market Data

 Impact: Sellers who refuse to offer carryback are seeing their agencies sit on the market 2-3x longer.

 Buyers (especially younger agents) want turnkey businesses, not "jobs."
-Agencies that are owner-dependent or have zero documentation are selling for 15-20% discounts—or not selling at all.
+Agencies that are owner-dependent or have zero documentation are selling for 15-20% discounts or not selling at all.

 Impact: If you're planning to sell in the next 3-5 years, spend the next 6 months documenting your systems.
 It'll add $50K-$150K to your sale price.

-Mistake #1: Using Outdated Multiples
+Mistake 1: Why Is Using Outdated Multiples So Costly?

 The mistake: "I heard agencies sell for 2.5x revenue, so that's what mine is worth."